FrolickingAsteroid/Projeto-RCI/README.md

 # Projeto-RCI

-Transferência de Conteúdos em Redes Arbóreas is a project that focuses on facilitating the transfer of content items in tree-based networks.
-It provides a set of tools and utilities for managing and transferring content within nodes in a network, allowing users to create, delete, and search for content items.
+Transferência de Conteúdos em Redes Arbóreas is a project that focuses on facilitating the pseudo transfer of content items in tree-based networks.
+It provides a set of tools and utilities for managing content within nodes in a network, allowing users to create, delete, and search for content items.

 # Features